metallb/metallb/website/content/community/_index.md

 To build and deploy MetalLB to a local development environment using a kind cluster, run `inv dev-env`.

+When you're developing, running components at the command line and having them attach to a cluster might be more convenient than redeploying them to a cluster over and over.

+For the controller, the `-kubeconfig` and `-config-ns` command-line flags are needed.
+Speakers need those and `-node-name`.

+For example:

+ metallb$ go run ./controller/main.go ./controller/service.go -config-ns metallb-system -kubeconfig $KUBECONFIG

+ metallb$ go run ./speaker/main.go ./speaker/*controller.go -config-ns metallb-system -kubeconfig $KUBECONFIG -node-name node0

 For development, fork
 the [github repository](https://github.com/google/metallb), and add